gbiggs/rtshell/README.txt

 (particularly where no network connection is available to manage components from another computer), as well as those who face other difficulties using RTSystemEditor.
-Being familiar with using a command-line is a benefit when using these commands of rtshell.
+Being familiar with using a command-line is a benefit when using these commands of RTShell.

 This software is developed at the National Institute of Advanced Industrial Science and Technology.
 Approval number